mikekshum/defi-trading-service/README.md

 ##### AMM Formula
 I fetched its variables but was struggling to come up with the structure of the expression.
 Although, pretty quickly found some useful information: first, on their resources, second, stackoverflow –– idea was taking a form, -- and finally I found a beautiful article explaning the AMM Formula in detail.
 So after careful read, I translated the formula into code.
 We were all set for the first try.
 It worked!

-Hooray, I took a bit time off and was already searching sweet tikets to Dubai...
-ALAS!

 My result was off for ~0.25% all the time.
 I tried to tweak the formula around, but it didn't work.
 Then, I found their library and the original approach:

 - https://github.com/Uniswap/v2-periphery/blob/master/contracts/libraries/UniswapV2Library.sol